 What is Fabry disease?

 A genetic, lysosomal storage disorder, Fabry disease occurs with a specific kind of fat known as globotriaosylceramide that builds up in the cells, which the body is not able to process.
 The buildup, which typically starts in childhood, can cause a variety of symptoms that impact numerous areas of the body.
 As symptoms worsen, they can become life-threatening, including stroke, heart attack, and acute damage to the kidneys.
 However, everyone is different.
 Some people do not experience acute symptoms as their disease onset may be later in adulthood.
 In these situations, Fabry disease primarily impacts the kidneys or the heart.
 Out of 40,000-60,000 males, only one male is typically affected.
-While it has been known to impact females, it occurs infrequently.
+While many of the standard medical textbooks describe heterozygous women as being asymptomatic or having only mild symptoms, The Fabry Outcome Survey showed that the majority of females exhibit pain, cerebrovascular events, GI symptoms, and less frequently, severe renal involvement.
+The lag in medical textbooks has led, and to a lack of recognition and monitoring, and to the understatement of women with Fabry disease.

 What are the symptoms of Fabry disease?